AvaTrade vs eToro (2026) — Which Is Better?

 Pros

-• + Commission-free stock trading
+• + Commission-free stock and ETF trading with fractional shares from $10

 Cons

-• - $5 withdrawal fee
+• - $5 withdrawal fee on every withdrawal — adds up for frequent withdrawers

 Guides & Tutorials